tranexamic acid (cont.)

 IN THIS ARTICLE

-What should I discuss with my health care provider before taking tranexamic acid (Cyklokapron, Lysteda)?
+What should I discuss with my health care provider before taking Lysteda (Lysteda)?

-You should not receive tranexamic acid if you are allergic to it, or if you have:
+You should not take Lysteda if you are allergic to tranexamic acid, or if you have:

-To make sure you can safely use tranexamic acid, tell your doctor if you have any of these other conditions:
+To make sure you can safely take Lysteda, tell your doctor if you have any of these other conditions:

-FDA pregnancy category B. Tranexamic acid is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether tranexamic acid will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.